team-plain/docs/README.md

 - URL is uppercase
 - 'backend' not 'back-end'
 - Be consistent in which words are used for different groups of people:
-  - When refering to people who are helped via Plain use the name "customer"
+  - When referring to people who are helped via Plain use the name "customer"
-  - When refering to people who use Plain to help other people use the name "user"
+  - When referring to people who use Plain to help other people use the name "user"